Steps for Effective Personal Finance Management and Planning

 These are examples of short-term, medium-term, and long-term financial goals.
 Aim to set one from each category, but if longer term goals seem like an intimidating commitment, that’s okay too.
 Instead, think of the near future: My goal is to save $1,000 this year for my retirement.
 Breaking enormous goals into smaller chunks (and smaller amounts of money) makes them much more palatable.

 With these goals in hand, you’ll be motivated to budget, automate your savings, and stay away from debt.
+After that, you can more easily take on bigger plans for your financial future like retirement savings, an emergency fund, and investment accounts.

 2. Make Sure Your Goals are SMART

-Set SMART financial goals – specific, measurable, attainable, realistic, and timely – to set yourself up for success.
+Be your own financial planner and Set SMART financial goals – specific, measurable, attainable, realistic, and timely – to set yourself up for success.
 An important part of goal setting is also coming up with a list of potential obstacles and ways to overcome them.
 By creating your contingency plan right from the get-go, you won’t stumble and falter when life gets in the way of your plans.

 3. Get Into the Habit of Budgeting